Lesson by

 Tap all the highlighted words in the transcript below to see their definition.

-First, let’s get a clear idea about what we mean when we say “pitch”, since this is something you need to be super sharp and potential investors will be expecting from you.
-A pitch is a concise presentation of an idea from someone to an investor or group in order to provide you with the needed resources to execute your venture.
-This pitch can by by email, verbal or in presentation form.
+First, let’s get a clear idea about what we mean when we say “”, since this is something you need to be super and potential investors will be expecting from you.
+A is a presentation of an idea from someone to an investor or group in order to provide you with the needed resources to execute your .
+This can by by email, verbal or in presentation form.

 If you can’t explain it simply, you don’t understand it well enough.